vo-ip9/HP-Auto/README.md

 4. Copy the path of `..\Tesseract-OCR\tesseract.exe` and paste into main.py, line 23

-5. Install the requirements and start script
+5. Install the requirements and run the script (main.py)
 ```
 pip install -r requirements.txt
 python main.py